The Dubliners: Later changes and tours

 In 1996 Ronnie Drew quit the band, and Paddy Reilly came on to replace him.
 Reilly, a long-time friend of the group, toured with them before on several occasions; he was already a successful solo artist in Ireland, scoring hits with "The Fields of Athenry" and "The Town I Loved So Well".

 In 2005, Paddy Reilly moved to the United States, and Patsy Watchorn joined the group.
 Watchorn made a name for himself with The Dublin City Ramblers; like Kelly, he accompanies his songs on the five-string banjo.

 The band toured Europe every year.
 A planned tour of Denmark two weeks after the death of McKenna on 5 April 2012 went ahead as planned.
 From the first show in Copenhagen on 18 April onwards he was replaced by the Irish banjo player Gerry O'Connor.

-In the fall of 2012 the band announced their retirement, effective after their 50th anniversary shows at the end of the year.
+In the autumn of 2012, the band announced their retirement, effective after their 50th anniversary shows at the end of the year.
 The Dubliners played their final shows at Vicar Street in Dublin on 28/29/30 December 2012, and made their final TV appearance in the UK on a pre-recorded New Year's Eve edition of Jools Holland Annual Hootenanny on 31 December.
 Their last public appearance as the Dubliners was on 27 January 2013 in memory of Barney McKenna.

 Reunions

 25th anniversary

 In 1987, The Dubliners celebrated their 25th anniversary.
-They recorded a double CD, produced by Eamonn Campbell, long-time friend and guest musician.
+They recorded a double CD, produced by Eamonn Campbell, a long-time friend and guest musician.
 He introduced them to The Pogues, and their collaboration resulted in a hit with "The Irish Rover".
-It reached number 8 in the UK singles charts and number 1 in Ireland.
-In 1990 their final hit single was "Jack's Heroes/Whiskey in the Jar", again with The Pogues, which reached number 63 in the UK and number 4 in Ireland.
+It reached No. 8 in the UK singles chart and No. 1 in Ireland.
+In 1990 their final hit single was "Jack's Heroes/Whiskey in the Jar", again with The Pogues, which reached No. 63 in the UK and No. 4 in Ireland.
 Campbell, who plays the guitar on stage, has been touring with the band ever since.
 Christy Moore, Paddy Reilly and Jim McCann also featured on the CD; Moore sings a tribute to Luke Kelly, and McCann sings the song "I Loved the Ground She Walked Upon", written by Phil Coulter and Ralph McTell.
 The following year, to coincide with Dublin's millennial celebrations, Raidió Teilifís Éireann produced an hour-long special on the band and the city's influence on their music, titled The Dubliner's Dublin.